 - Bake: Pour the batter into the prepared baking dish and sprinkle the remaining walnuts and coconut.
 Bake for 44 to 60 minutes or until a toothpick inserted into the center comes out clean.

-- Flax eggs: mixing the warm water with the ground flaxseed creates a binding mixture and reacts similarly to an egg in baking.
+- Flax eggs are key to adding structure to the bread and taking the place of an actual egg.
+Mixing the warm water with the ground flaxseed creates a binding mixture and reacts similarly to an egg in baking.

 Can this recipe be made oil-free?